-We finally made it to the sliding rock and had to make silly faces, of course!
+We finally made it to the sliding rock!

 The sliding rock was a blast (video below) but it was a pain to get back out of the water.
 Our video didn’t take the first time so we had to go down twice.
 It was so slippery I think we probably burned 200 calories swimming and sliding and climbing rocks to get back out!

 After we finished swimming we had to make our way back out of the gorge.
 That meant to go back the way we came (no thank you!) or take another route which consisted of climbing rocks at a steep incline.
 All I can say is that I am glad that my choice of cardio is walking at a 15 incline!
 It was a blast!

 Video of Sliding Rock Trail in Tallulah Gorge State Park: